 If you are a New York State Certified Paralegal (NYSCP), in order to maintain your credential, you are required to earn a minimum of twelve (12) Continuing Legal Education credits every two (2) years to satisfy the requirements for renewal of your Certification.
 At least one (1) of the required Continuing Legal Education Credits shall be in Ethics.
-The required credits shall be obtained during the two-year credentialing period for which the NYSCP is currently approved, i.e., from the Approval Date to the Anniversary Date two years hence, plus the 45-day automatic extension period if the NYSCP does not renew prior to the Anniversary Date.
+The required credits shall be obtained during the two-year credentialing period for which the NYSCP is currently approved, i.e.: from the Approval Date to the Anniversary Date two years hence, plus the 45-day automatic extension period if the NYSCP does not renew prior to the Anniversary Date.

 Paralegal associations, ESAPA, bar associations and private organizations offer many CLE opportunities that would qualify for CLE credit with ESAPA, including CLE providers approved by the New York Unified Court System.

 A selection of on-line CLE opportunities includes the following:

 Institute for Paralegal Education (IPE) (as approved by NFPA)